sadekbaroudi/keyboard-guides/cases/README.md

 ![04-edit-footprint.png](images/04-edit-footprint.png)

 So, here we edit the footprint and add a circle centered around the mounting hole on the `User.Eco2` layer, since we're exporting that already.
 Do this for each of the mounting holes.

+(Optional) As noted earlier, you could follow the same process for the tenting puck mounting holes, and include them in the bottom plate.
+This would allow you to mount a tenting puck to the bottom plate of the case.

 ![05-update-footprint.png](images/05-update-footprint.png)
 ![06-save-footprint.png](images/06-save-footprint.png)